 Finnish indoor lake.

 'The bananaman' - 2016 - For Sale

 Scene about hard labor in the Amazon.
-This took place in Iquitos, Peru.
+The man is physically absorbed by his trade.
+This scene took place in Iquitos, Peru.

 'Luminous Muslimas' - 2016 - Not For Sale